This post lists our picks for the top New Orleans attractions that first-time visitors should plan to see.

 3. Visit Jackson Square

-Right by the beautiful St. Louis Cathedral, the oldest cathedral in continuous use in the U.S.A. and steps away from the Mississippi River, this historic New Orleans landmark is a must-see.
+Right by the beautiful St. Louis Cathedral, the oldest cathedral in continuous use in the U.S.A., and steps away from the Mississippi River, this historic New Orleans landmark is a must-see.

-There is so much to see and do around Jackson Square, such as visiting the museums in the Cabildo, where the Louisiana Purchase was signed and the Presbytere.
+There is so much to see and do around Jackson Square, such as visiting the museums in the Cabildo, where the Louisiana Purchase was signed, and the Presbytere.

 We created a self-guided tour that will lead you to the best sights.
+And you could let Andrew show you around in this virtual walk.

 Jackson Square is covered on our daily, pay-what-you-like tours of the French Quarter.